itsk0ntra/multi-tools/README.md

 # Open Source
 yes this project is open source, but please don't resell it or remake it/copy it and upload it without giving credits to me and all people I credited in the credits title.

-this project is open source so you can see how easy it is to hack/crack something or someone or do some bullshit with acess tokens etc.
+this project is open source so you can see how easy it is to hack/crack something or someone or do some bullshit with acess tokens etc. but don't use it for malicious purposes.

 # Features
 🟢working